hdShang/arxiv-daily/docs/cs-CV/2025-11-24/papers/251119149v1-from-pixels-to-posts-retrieval-augmented-fashion-captioning-and-hash.md

 ---
 layout: default
-title: From Pixels to Posts: Retrieval-Augmented Fashion Captioning and Hashtag Generation
+title: "From Pixels to Posts: Retrieval-Augmented Fashion Captioning and Hashtag Generation"
 ---

 # From Pixels to Posts: Retrieval-Augmented Fashion Captioning and Hashtag Generation